zellij-org/zellij-org.github.io/docs/src/plugins.md

 Here's [a list of known issues and things that are missing](./plugin-system-status.md), these are all issues that are being worked on and should be addressed in the near future.

-Currently, Rust is the only language officially supported for plugins.
+Currently, Rust is the only language officially supported for plugins, but there are [community efforts](./plugin-other-languages.md) we are enthusiastic about to support other languages.
 We plan on supporting as many languages as possible.

 ## Should I be careful loading Zellij plugins?